otters-in-culvert.jpg

 • Written action plan for removal, deterrence, and long-term protection

-Otters use predictable travel routes but are cautious of new objects.
-A detailed inspection allows us to identify the best locations for trap placement or fencing before we begin — saving time and ensuring humane results.
+Why this matters for otters: Otters use predictable travel routes but are cautious of new objects.
+A detailed inspection identifies the best locations for trap placement or fencing before we begin — avoiding wasted setups and ensuring humane, efficient results.

 • Up to 2 professional-grade traps + 2 cellular cameras for 24/7 remote monitoring

-• Strategic placement along slides or dens for minimal disturbance
+• Strategic placement along slides and dens for minimal disturbance

 • Real-time notification upon capture